Yum Woon Sen (Thai Glass Noodle Salad) | Spicy Thai Shrimp & Pork Salad

 These flavours are all evident in our other Thai salads, such as Thai green mango salad with salty tamarind dressing, Thai grilled pork salad (moo nam tok recipe) and Thai prawn salad with chilli tamarind dressing.

 Yum Woon Sen is a light and healthy dish.
 It is typically made with fresh vegetables, lean proteins like shrimp or chicken, and translucent glass noodles, which are low in calories and fat.
-The dish is often served at room temperature or chilled, making it a great choice for those seeking a lighter meal option.

-This Thai glass noodle salad is a versatile dish that can be customised to individual preferences.
 You can adjust the level of spiciness, add or omit ingredients according to your taste, and even choose different proteins or vegetables to suit your liking.
-This versatility allows you to make the dish your own and enjoy it in different variations.

 This salad also keeps really well the next day, so perfect for making this recipe in advance.